NazmulArefin305/Attention_Based_LBUNet/Replication Instruction.md

 ---

-### 🧠 Step 3: Modify the Model Architecture
+### Step 3: Modify the Model Architecture

-Implement your model changes (e.g., replacing merge modules with `AttentionSkipFusion`, changing supervision structure) in `lbunet.py`.
+Implement your model changes in base model file `lbunet.py`.
 Ensure the `forward()` method and output structure reflect these changes.

 ---

-### 🔧 Step 4: Adapt Training and Utility Scripts
+### Step 4: Adapt Training and Utility Scripts

 In `utils.py`:
 - Update the loss function if the model output structure is changed.